anttijuu/BooksAndWords/BooksAndWords/Outsource/README.md

 ```

 This implementation is demonstrating producing and handling *outsourcing* as a way to solve the problem, using Swift as the
 programming language.
-Outsourcing means that the app is actually executing terminal commands in `zsh`: `tr`, `grep`, `sort`, `uniq`, `head` and `sed`, with one temporary file to do the job.

-The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).
+Outsourcing means here that the app is actually executing terminal commands in `zsh`: `tr`, `grep`, `sort`, `uniq`, `head` and `sed`, with one temporary file to do the job.
+Obviously the app works only in OS which has all these tools installed.

 ## Dependencies